Frederic Manley Glubb

-After the war, Glubb was appointed to Lieutenant-Colonel in 1903 and Colonel in 1906; in 1912, he became the Chief Engineer of Southern Command.
+After the war, Glubb was promoted to lieutenant-colonel on 16 April 1903, and appointed Commanding Royal Engineer at Mauritius.
+He was promoted to colonel in April 1908, and in 1912 he became the Chief Engineer of Southern Command.
 On the outbreak of war, he was given a posting in the newly mobilised British Expeditionary Force, as the Commander Royal Engineers (CRE) of III Corps; this made him the senior engineering officer in the Corps, responsible for the defences and support of two infantry divisions.
-He served with the corps until 1915, when he was promoted to Major-General and made CRE of Second Army.
+He served with the corps until February 1915, when he was promoted to major-general and made CRE of Second Army.
 He remained in this post for the remainder of the war, being mentioned in despatches eight times and awarded a knighthood.